Letmego1st/MVC/README.md

 THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
 ```

-To view this project deployed, click here.
+To view this project deployed, click Gif below.

 Login and create a post